Official Information Act

 - it protects official information to the extent consistent with the public interest.

-Information will be made available unless there is a good reason to withhold it.
+Corrections is committed to the principles of openness and public engagement and endeavours to make Information available unless there is a good reason to withhold it.
 The OIA sets out a number of reasons for which information may be withheld.
 These reasons include preservation of personal privacy and protection of information which has been received in confidence.
 Where there is good reason for withholding it, information may still be released if there are overriding considerations which mean it is in the public interest to release particular information.
 More information about how the OIA operates can be found on the Office of the Ombudsman website.

 Under the Official Information Act 1982 (OIA) you can ask for the information we hold.